jonathondilworth/cardano-plutus-apps-install-m1/README.md

 ## PPP: Local Playground (MacOS M1, 2020)

-*Hopefully this helps to solve any issues surrounding the use of MacOS M1 machines in time for those people to get involved in the course as soon as possible.*
+*Hopefully, this helps solve any issues surrounding the use of MacOS M1 machines in time for those people to get involved in the course as soon as possible.*

 #### 1. Introduction

-The purpose<sup><a href="fn1">1</a></sup> of this document is to assit plutus pioneer students encountering problems with [plutus-apps](https://github.com/input-output-hk/plutus-apps) build procedures due to their preference to use MacOS as a primary operating system for the course.
+The purpose<sup><a href="fn1">1</a></sup> of this document is to assist plutus pioneer students encountering problems with [plutus-apps](https://github.com/input-output-hk/plutus-apps) build procedures due to their preference to use MacOS as a primary operating system for the course.
 The overarching goal is to ensure that individuals who choose to use the M1 RISC chips from Apple are not penalised for their choice of hardware, situating all enrollees on an equal footing.

-Having spent several hours pouring over this myself, I was unable to provide effective assistance to any struggling peers - a couple of hours sleep later, I thought I ought to at least share the procedure that seemed to work for me.
+Having spent several hours pouring over this myself, I could not provide adequate assistance to any struggling peers - a couple of hours sleep later, I thought I ought to share at least the procedure that seemed to work for me.

 #### 2. Reccomended Reading

-* Renzwo provided the initial materials (specifically for M1 chips) that seemed to solve the build issues for me: [https://github.com/renzwo/cardano-plutus-apps-install-m1](https://github.com/renzwo/cardano-plutus-apps-install-m1) - I pretty much followed these instructions, but also restarted my machine a number of times.
+* Renzwo provided the initial materials (specifically for M1 chips) that seemed to solve the build issues for me: [https://github.com/renzwo/cardano-plutus-apps-install-m1](https://github.com/renzwo/cardano-plutus-apps-install-m1) - I pretty much followed these instructions but also restarted my machine several times.
 * There appears to be some variance in what works on different builds, XiTouch has produced a StackExchange post on some of the issues students encountered today: [https://cardano.stackexchange.com/questions/6287/lessons-learned-setting-up-plutus-playground-feedback-welcome](https://cardano.stackexchange.com/questions/6287/lessons-learned-setting-up-plutus-playground-feedback-welcome)